 I’m going to share some personal stories in this AllTrails review of how this app saved me numerous times which made me love it at first, but then as I became a much more experienced hiker and explorer, how slowly my appreciation for this app eroded and why today I still seldom use it, and what I do to ensure I don’t get lost when I hike.

-The main thesis of this AllTrails review is this:
+The main thesis of this AllTrails App review is this:

-As a whole, the AllTrails (free) app is great for beginner hikers just looking for popular hiking trails (the free version is perfectly fine for that), but if you get more immersed into hiking and exploring new trails, there may come a point (like it did for me) when this app will not only disappoint you, but it may also end up confusing you which is why you need a plan B (I’ll talk about what that is below).
+As a whole, the AllTrails app (specifically the free version) is decent for beginner hikers just looking for popular hiking trails, but if you get more immersed into hiking and exploring new trails, especially in more remote (bad signal) areas, there may come a point (like it did for me) when this app will not only disappoint you, but it may also end up confusing you which is why you need a plan B (I’ll talk about what that is below).

 I’ll also be covering the following things in this Alltrails review: